ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

     }
     default -> System.out.println("something else");
 }
+// java 14 has switch expressions (vs the switch statement above)
+    // no break statement, can have a default case, can combine constants, has blocked scope(using curly braces)
+    // dont have to be exhaustive

 //ternary operator
 String bar = (3 < 10) ?
 "A" : "B";  // bar = "A"